griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``Sub-peptide Position``
      - The one-based position of the epitope within the protein sequence used to make the prediction
    * - ``Mutation Position``
      - The one-based positional range (inclusive) of the mutation within the epitope sequence.
-If the mutation is a deletion, the amino acids flanking the deletion are recorded. ``0`` represents that some or all of the mutation is before the epitope, ``length+1`` represents some or all of the mutation is after the epitope, otherwise it indexes specific amino acid(s) within the epitope.
+If the mutation is a deletion, the amino acids flanking the deletion are recorded.
 Note that in the case of ambiguous amino acid changes, this reflects the change that is left-aligned, starting from the first changed amino acid; this may differ from the ``Mutation`` column.
    * - ``MT Epitope Seq``
      - The mutant epitope sequence
    * - ``WT Epitope Seq``